 Basically, you should be concerned with a water damaged ceiling because firstly, there is the risk of the ceiling breaking or collapsing (partially or fully).
 Needless to say this can cause a risk from falling debris.
 Plus you need to find the problem causing the water damage in the first place – is it a water leak or a leaky roof.
 Or is it something completely different.
 Either way, you need to find and stop the issue before repairs otherwise the damage may return again.

 If you have need help finding a water leak at your home with our trace and access service, get in touch with our friendly team today.
+To find out how this service works, see our informative and step-by-step guide to trace and access.
 We offer these services to both domestic and commercial customers, including commercial leak detection.